proh14/game-of-life/README.md

 ### On windows.
 1. Download and install mingw.
-2. goto the games folder and open a new terminal there.
+2. goto the games folder and open a new mingw bash there.
 3. run mingw32-make.exe
 3. Run the game! type ``game_of_life.exe``